MUTE is a word which means at least two things:

 qlp_init(RSAPublicKey public, RSAPrivateKey

-.
+private): void.
 This function simply sets this node's public and

 private key.